Web and HTTPS settings

 1. Choose a document you would like to edit and click Edit to change the title and content of your document.
 The Cookie Policy already contains default text; however, you can also change it.

-2. Check the Display link box.
+2. Check the box in field Display link.

 You can also add extra information or a manual for your guest page visitors, which will be displayed once you click on the Help button at the bottom of the page.
 Please note that Help is optional and it does not replace the default manual that opens by clicking on the User guide button.